-Notification
+d) Notification

 The Principal and/or the classroom teacher will make every effort to inform and involve parents when dealing with ongoing behavioural issues.
-Parents are notified by the Principal if their child has been involved as an offender, victim or bystander in a concerning or serious incident.
 Other parties who will be notified as required are:

-• School district officials as required by school district policy

-Police and/or other agencies as required by lawAll parents when it is deemed to be important to reassure members of the school community that school officials are aware of a serious situation or incident and are taking appropriate actions to addres
+- School district officials as required by school district policy - Police and/or other agencies as required by law. - All parents when it is deemed to be important to reassure members of the school community that school officials are aware of a serious situation or incident and are taking appropriate actions to address it.